Multarix/DnD-NPC/README.md

 	"race": {
 		"name": String, // The name of the race
-		"link": String, // Link to the race on D&D Beyond "small": Boolean, // Whether or not the race is classified as small "speed": Number // The base movement speed of the race },
+		"link": String, // Link to the race on D&D Beyond "Size": String, // The size of the race Small, Medium etc.
+		"speed": Number // The base movement speed of the race },
 	"class": {